kmm37098/SatSim/README.md

 ## Simulation to describe [SPOC CubeSat's](http://smallsat.uga.edu/) pointing accuracy

 When pointing towards the earth, the payload of the satellite captures a very small portion of the earth's surface at each moment in time, called the swath.
-The goal of this simulation is to ensure that the swath of the SPOC satellite will capture the entire target area.
+The goal of this simulation is to ensure that the swath of the SPOC satellite will capture the minimum required percentage of the target area to get accurate data.

 ![Simulation picture](./img/sim.png)